Loyola Marymount University MFT Program: Comprehensive Profile and Student Fit Analysis

 Official Degree Name: Master of Arts in Marital and Family Therapy with Specialized Training in Art Therapy

-Campus Location: Main Campus, 1 LMU Drive, Los Angeles, CA 90045 (Westchester, approximately 4 miles north of LAX)
+Campus Location: Main Campus, 1 LMU Drive, Los Angeles, CA 90045 (Westchester, approximately 4 miles north of LAX).
+See the Loyola Marymount University home page.

 Modality: In-person only.
 Full-time option: 2 years.
 Part-time option: 3 years modified program.
 Both require daytime class attendance on campus.

-Licensure Track: LMFT track (no separate LPCC or dual-track option)
+Licensure Track: California LMFT (no separate LPCC or dual-track option).

 Accreditation: Accredited by the Commission on Accreditation of Allied Health Education Programs upon recommendation of the Accreditation Council for Art Therapy Education.
 Not COAMFTE accredited.